jlgerber/cpp_happy_fun_time/session_02/session02.md

     """
 ```

 C++ has no such keyword.
 Instead, the compiler recognizes functions by their *shape".
+Additionally, when you define a function in C++, you are responsible for defining the explicit type, if any, that the function returns, as well as the types of all of the parameters, if any.

 ### Basic Function Declaration